zehdari/riptide_onboarding/src/riptide_turtle/README.md

 1. **Update the `TurtleNode` to include a subscriber:**

    Below is the updated `TurtleNode` class.
+   - The topic you will need to subscribe to is `turtle_enabled`

-Your task is to implement the changes to listen to the `/turtle_enabled` topic and only publish `Twist` messages when the turtle is enabled:
+   Your task is to implement the changes to subscribe to the `/turtle_enabled` topic and only publish `Twist` messages when the turtle is enabled:

    ```python
    #!/usr/bin/env python3